All-Star Academy partners with parents to develop their children academically, spiritually, emotionally, and socially.

-We utilize the Montessori method to teach early literacy through a phonic approach embedded in a rich language context, and a sensorial foundation for mathematics education.
+We customize the Montessori method to teach early literacy through a phonic approach embedded in a rich language context, and a sensorial foundation for mathematics education.

 Whole Child Development

 A whole child is curious, creative, caring, empathetic, confident.
 A Whole Child Approach to education develops and prepares students for challenges and opportunities by addressing students' comprehensive needs.
-To create social emotional intelligence we incorporate 3x week mindfulness classes.
-To teach focus we lead mindful breaks before beginning any new activity.
-To establish interpersonal skills we provide realtime coaching with their peers.
+First and foremost, to teach focus, we lead mindful breaks before beginning any activity.
+To teach social emotional intelligence we incorporate 3x week spiritually-centered classes followed up with realtime coaching with peers to build interpersonal skills.
 To create an understanding of the world beyond themselves, we provide 2x week culture studies class.

 Restorative Correction Trained Teachers